firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Initial-Setup/Xilinx-XDMA-Template.rst

    YOUR_USERNAME_HERE ALL=(ALL) NOPASSWD:ALL

-Once you have done so, reboot the Manager Machines and Run Farm Machines and confirm that you are able to run ``sudo true`` without being prompted for a password.
+Once you have done so, reboot the machines and confirm that you are able to run ``sudo true`` without being prompted for a password.